NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Mummy Pharaoh.md

     desc: "`pf2:1` Longspear +21 (magical, reach 10 feet)\n__Damage__  1d6 void 2d8 + 11 piercing"

   - name: "Sandstorm Wrath"
-    desc: "`pf2:2` (concentrate,divine,earth,fire) The mummy pharaoh exhales a 60-foot cone of superheated sand that deals 5d6 fire and 5d6 slashing damage (DC 28 Reflex check save).\nThe mummy pharaoh can't use Sandstorm Wrath again for 1d4 rounds."
+    desc: "`pf2:2` (concentrate,divine,earth,fire) The mummy pharaoh exhales a 60-foot cone of superheated sand that deals 5d6 fire and 5d6 slashing damage (DC 28 Reflex check save).\n\nThe mummy pharaoh can't use Sandstorm Wrath again for 1d4 rounds."

   - name: "Veil of Sand"
     desc: "`pf2:1` (aura,divine,earth) Sand whirls around the mummy pharaoh in a 5-foot emanation until the beginning of their next turn.
-Creatures inside the sand are [[Conditions/Concealed|Concealed]] to those outside it and any living creature ending its turn within the sand takes 4d6 slashing damage with a DC 28 Fortitude check save\nVeil of Sand ends if the mummy takes damage from their water weakness."
+Creatures inside the sand are [[Conditions/Concealed|Concealed]] to those outside it and any living creature ending its turn within the sand takes 4d6 slashing damage with a DC 28 Fortitude check save\n\nVeil of Sand ends if the mummy takes damage from their water weakness."

 ```